ipetkov/crane/docs/API.md

 * `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)
   - Default value: `""`
-* `doInstallCargoArtifacts`: controls whether cargo's `target` directory should be copied as an output
-  - Default value: `false`

 #### Native build dependencies
 The `clippy` package is automatically appended as a native build input to any